elite-se/plantestic-team-4/README.md

     yaml-path= "path/to/swagger.yaml"
 ```

-If multiple options are available than the order in the example above corresponds to the priority which option will be taken.
+If multiple options are available then the order in the example above corresponds to the priority which option will be taken.
 Again, the config file with the Swagger info will automatically be loaded if it follows the default naming convention and resides
 in the same directory.

-This integration is achieved by a *really cool* QVTo Model Merge, that integrates sources of the openapi Model into the
+This integration is achieved by a QVTo Model Merge, that integrates sources of the openapi Model into the
 RestAssured model.

 ### Misc

-+ The Puml xtext grammer is now trimmed to only parse Sequence Diagrams.
++ The Puml xtext grammar is now trimmed to only parse Sequence Diagrams.
 + There are new examples all under our **brand new** garden model.
 If you like plants at all be sure to check them out.